RetroShare/RetroShare/build_scripts/Windows-msys2/readme.md

     <sourcefolder>\build_scripts\Windows-msys2\build.bat

-It will install all neccessary tools to build RetrosShare, and build it with the default configuration.
+It will install all necessary tools to build RetrosShare, and build it with the default configuration.

 After the script is finished, you can find the resulting .7z package here: